modular-magician/terraform-provider-google-beta/website/docs/r/compute_wire_group.html.markdown

   (Optional)
   An optional description of this resource.
 Provide this property when you create the resource.

-* `endpoints` -
-  (Optional)
-  Endpoints grouped by location, each mapping to interconnect configurations.

-* `admin_enabled` -
-  (Optional)
-  Indicates whether the wire group is administratively enabled.

 * `wire_group_properties` -
   (Optional)
   Properties specific to the wire group.